8 minutes

 I. Introduction

-Running through each of our investments is one common thread: the central, enabling role played by Digital Public Goods (DPGs).
-In our view, creating and driving broad adoption of interoperable DPGs – open-source code, open data, open artificial intelligence models, open standards, open content – will be indispensable to climate-related digital transformation, especially in the vulnerable communities least responsible for, but most affected by climate change.
+Running through each of our investments is a common thread: the central, enabling role played by Digital Public Goods (DPGs).
+In our view, creating and driving broad acceptance of interoperable DPGs – open-source code, open data, open AI models, open standards, open content – will be indispensable to climate-related digital transformation, especially in the vulnerable communities least responsible for, but most affected by climate change.
 This is, at least in part, how we begin to halt global temperature rise, regenerate nature, and unlock a Just Transition for the Global South: by letting cutting-edge innovation in digital infrastructure technology that is free and open to everyone catalyze a step-change in sustainability-related transparency, accountability, and standardization.
-Over the last 12 months, the SIF has applied all its energies towards that end.
+Over the last 12 months, the SIF has applied all its energies towards this end.

 1. Making Climate Finance Auditable